Thinking of hiking the Appalachian trail?

 In particular, it is very successful at transferring the weight from your shoulders to hips.

-- The full adjustable harness allows for customizable fit while the open cell, hollow-chamber foam make for a very happy, moisture free back.
+- The fully adjustable harness allows for customizable fit while the open cell, hollow-chamber foam make for a very happy, moisture-free back.

 - Easy access zip at the bottom of the pack for sleeping bag storage.

 - Hydration system compatible.

 - Side straps compress pack volume for a more centered load.

 - Many loops and hooks for external gear storage along with dual stretch, zipped mesh pockets on the hip belts.

 - The exterior loops are only designed for items like hiking poles which makes it difficult to attach something larger like a bedroll.